chkr1011/Wirehome.Packages/README.md

-This repository contains the official repository for Wirehome.Core.
+This repository contains the official packages for Wirehome.Core.

-For more information visit https://github.com/chkr1011/Wirehome.Core.
+For more information please visit https://github.com/chkr1011/Wirehome.Core.